John Bennett Ramsey

-John Bennett Ramsey (born December 7, 1943) is an American businessman, author, and father of JonBenét Ramsey, who was murdered in her Boulder, Colorado, home on December 26, 1996.
+John Bennett Ramsey (born December 7, 1943) is an American businessman, author, and father of JonBenét Ramsey, the victim of an unsolved homicide.

-Early life
+Early life and education

 Ramsey was born in Lincoln, Nebraska, the son of Mary Jane (née Bennett) (1919–1978) and James Dudley "Jay" Ramsey (1916–1992), a decorated World War II pilot.
 He attended Okemos High School in Michigan.
 In 1966, he graduated from Michigan State University (MSU) with a bachelor's degree in electrical engineering.
 Ramsey earned a master's degree in business administration from MSU in 1971.

 Ramsey joined the Navy in 1966, served as a Civil Engineer Corps officer in the Philippines for three years, and in an Atlanta reserve unit for an additional eight years.

 Career

 In 1989, Ramsey formed the Advanced Product Group, one of three companies that merged to become Access Graphics.
-He became president and chief executive officer of Access Graphics, a computer services company and a subsidiary of Lockheed Martin.
+He became president and chief executive officer of Access Graphics, a computer services company that became a subsidiary of Lockheed Martin in 1991.

 In 1996, Access Graphics grossed over $1 billion, and Ramsey was named "Entrepreneur of the Year" by the Boulder Chamber of Commerce.
-Immediately following the murder of his daughter he was "temporarily replaced so the company did not have to bother him about business matters as he grieved", according to Lockheed Martin spokesman Evan McCollum, but returned to his job within weeks.
+Immediately following the murder of his daughter he was "temporarily replaced so the company did not have to bother him about business matters as he grieved", according to Lockheed Martin spokesman Evan McCollum, but Ramsey returned to his job within weeks.

 Ramsey, along with his wife Patsy and young son Burke, moved back to Atlanta shortly thereafter.
 Access Graphics was later sold to General Electric in 1997.

-In 2015, Ramsey told Barbara Walters in an interview that the death of JonBenét and the ensuing investigation and cost of the case had drained his finances.
-He also claims that because of the notoriety of the case he now finds it very difficult to find work.
+In 2015, Ramsey told Barbara Walters in an interview that the death of JonBenét and the ensuing investigation and cost of the case had drained his finances, and that the notoriety of the case made it difficult for him to find work.

 Case file for JonBenét murder

 The murder of Ramsey's six-year-old daughter, JonBenét, was the only murder in Boulder, Colorado, in 1996.

-The Boulder police considered the possibility that an intruder had gotten into the house and committed the murder.
-The Ramseys appeared on national television to assert their innocence.
+The Boulder police considered various scenarios regarding who had committed the murder, with Rolling Stone magazine naming eight possible suspects including John.

 Linda Arndt, the detective first assigned to the case, stated in a deposition that she believed John Ramsey was responsible for the murder.

-Letter from the District Attorney
+Grand jury indictment

+In 1999, a grand jury voted to indict the parents of murdered 6-year-old beauty pageant winner JonBenét Ramsey on charges of child abuse resulting in death and of being accessories to a crime.
+The indictment alleges that between Christmas Day and December 26, 1996, John and Patsy Ramsey “unlawfully, knowingly, recklessly and feloniously permit a child to be unreasonably placed in a situation which posed a threat of injury to the child’s life or health,” which resulted in her death.